iLampard/iLampard.github.io/_posts/2024-04-14-tokenizer.md

 {% endhighlight %}

-For the same text, the length of tokenized sequence using GPT-4 tokenizer is shorter than that of using GPT-2 tokenzier (a denser input), indicating the number of tokens in GPT-4 tokenizer is larger than that of GPT-2 tokenizer.
+For the same text, the length of tokenized sequence using GPT-4 tokenizer is shorter than that of using GPT-2 tokenzier (a denser input), indicating the number of tokens in GPT-4 tokenizer (a.k.a. vocabulary size) is larger than that of GPT-2 tokenizer.

 Compared to GPT-2, GPT-4
 - can be fed in longer the sequence, i.e., more context can be seen in prediction.
 - the vocab size is larger.
 The size of embedding table is larger and the cost of softmax operations grows as well.
+Vocabulary size of GPT-4 vs GPT-2: 100,256 vs 50,257.

 # Build a Tokenizer